One mortgage lender making a big splash of late is NewRez, short for New Residential Investment Corp.

 It will serve home buyers throughout New England via 500 licensed real estate agents that work at the brokerage.

-Their newest joint venture (September 2020) is known as “Sanctuary Home Mortgage,” a collaboration between NewRez and Shelter Mortgage Company, and Atlanta Fine Homes Sotheby’s International Realty.
+In September 2020, they launched “Sanctuary Home Mortgage,” a collaboration between NewRez and Shelter Mortgage Company, and Atlanta Fine Homes Sotheby’s International Realty.

 NewRez Fast Facts